-Main Mod No. Page Para/Policy Number Proposed Modification (deleted text has strikethrough; new text is underlined) considered in this case there are exceptional circumstances to justify the release of the sites from the Green Belt.
-The Green Belt is tightly drawn around Werrington and there is limited capacity in the settlement for further growth.
-The settlement has a range of facilities and services and is considered to be in a sustainable location to support some growth and contribute towards meeting the housing needs of the rural areas.
-The sites are in public ownership, they were previously owned by the Ministry of Justice and are currently owned by Homes England who are proposing to carry out work to ensure the delivery of the housing through an appropriate developer.
-9.119 The larger site (WE003) of some 2.9ha 3ha comprises three fields.
-It is enclosed on all sides by existing development (including the HM Young Offenders Institute to the east) apart the southern edge which is open.
-The site slopes down from the road with some vegetation on the southern boundary.
-It is open to long distance views from Ash Bank Road.
-It forms a gap in the existing development along the A52.
-9.123 The smaller site is 0.9ha 1ha in size and is allocated for approximately 25 houses.
-The site is a single field enclosed with a hedgerow on the eastern boundary and existing development on the other sides including the HM Young Offenders Institute to the south.
-It forms a small gap in the development along the A52.
-The Landscape Local Green Space and Heritage Impact Study (2016) found the site had low landscape sensitivity and the Green Belt review (2015) found the impact of development on the site to the purposes of the Green Belt were limited.
-Policy DSR4 183 Land off Ash Bank Road Werrington (WE003 & WE052) Land comprising two sites is allocated for residential development.
-WE003 amounts to around 3ha 2.9ha and is allocated for approximately 50 dwellings and WE0052 amounts to around 1ha 0.9ha and is allocated for approximately 25 dwellings.
-Development will be subject to compliance with other relevant Local Plan policies and:

-Main Mod No. Page Para/Policy Number Proposed Modification (deleted text has strikethrough; new text is underlined) A landscaping scheme to provide appropriate landscape and visual mitigation measures including submission of landscape and visual impact assessments having regard to the recommendations set out in the Council's Landscape, Local Green Space and Heritage Impact Study.
-The landscaping scheme shall include planting on the southern and south eastern site boundaries; The development shall maintain the gap on the top part of the site WE003 fronting Ash Bank Road by retaining open space on this part of the site; A Noise impact assessment to consider the impact of the HM Young Offenders Institute.
+housing previous ble location to support some growth and contribute towards meeting the needs of the rural areas.
+The sites are in public ownership, they were sly owned by the Ministry of Justice and are currently are owned by housing England who are proposing carry out work to ensure the delivery of the through an appropriate developer.
+Werrington Land or amounts and WE dwelling Develop and Output Develop and Develop and Output Develop and Develop and Output Develop and Develop a omprising two sites is allocated for residential development.
+WE003 to around 3ha 2.9ha and is allocated for approximately 50 dwellings 0052 amounts to around 1ha 0.9ha and is allocated for approximately 25 s.
+Imment will be subject to compliance with other relevant Local Plan policies a landscaping scheme to provide appropriate landscape and visual mitigation measures including submission of landscape and visual impact assessments having regard to the recommendations set out in the Council's Landscape, Local Green Space and Heritage Impact Study The andscaping scheme shall include planting on the southern and south eastern site boundaries; The development shall maintain the gap on the top part of the site WE003 ronting Ash Bank Road by retaining open space on this part of the site; A Noise impact assessment to consider the impact of the HM Young Offenders Institute.
 Where appropriate the assessment shall provide details of measures to mitigate the impact of noise on residential development; Access to WE003 should be from the eastern part of the site.
+It should To reflect Inspector's action list item from Session 11 of hearings.
+To provide details of site specific requirements in the site allocation policy and in response to the Inspector's preliminary questions.

-It should not form a crossroads with Oak Mount road.
-Access to WE052 would need to take account of the existing bus stop.
-Adequate visibility splays and access shall be provided in line with the requirements of the Highway Authority; and A traffic assessment to consider the effect of traffic from the development on Ash Bank Road; Be supported by surveys and actions recommended by the Extended Phase 1 Habitat Survey and Local Wildlife Assessment; Affordable housing in accordance with policy H3; and Contributions toward infrastructure, public open space, education services and other community needs including sports facilities as required.
-MM51 184 New policy DSR 5 Bolton Copperworks with supporting text Bolton Copperworks Froghall The historic copper factory of Thomas Bolton and Sons is mostly now closed and derelict apart from a small section that services copper wires.
-It lies within an area of high landscape and tourism value adjoining the village of Froghall.
-The whole site occupies an area of approximately 17 hectares comprising of a range of industrial buildings.
+Main Mod No. Pag e Para/Policy Number Proposed Modification (deleted text has strikethrough, new text is underlined) Reason need to take account of the existing bus stop.
+Adequate visibility splays and access shall be provided in line with the requirements of the Highway Authority; A traffic assessment to consider the effect of traffic from the development on Ash Bank Road; Be supported by surveys and actions recommended by the Extended Phase 1 Habitat Survey and Local Wildlife Assessment and include measures for protection and enhancement of site biodiversity and protection of geodiversity as appropriate.; A site specific Flood Risk Assessment; Affordable housing in accordance with policy H3; and Contributions toward infrastructure, public open space, education services and other community needs including sports facilities as required.
+MM51 184 Additional text Bolton Copperworks and the Anzio Camp are existing brownfield sites in the countryside which are largely unused.
+The redevelopment of these sites may offer the opportunity for environmental improvement without adding to their impact as well as helping to meet the needs of rural areas and improve the rural economy.
+They were identified in the Core Strategy and are included in the Churnet Valley Masterplan SPD.
+The Churnet Valley Masterplan identifies opportunities and measures to help regenerate and manage this important rural area.
+In response to the Inspector's preliminary questions.
+MM52 184 New policy DSR 5 Bolton Copperworks Bolton Copperworks Froghall The historic copper factory of Thomas Bolton and Sons most of which is now closed and derelict apart from a small section that services copper wires.
+It lies In response to the Inspector's preliminary